-4. Edit Just like the most recent cover of Glamour, most photos you see out there have been retouched.
-Here's what a bit of post-processing (editing) can do for an image.
-Think of the 'before' as the photo going 'sans makeup' and the 'after' as it getting all dolled up and putting its best foot forward.
+4. Edit!
+(But don’t over edit.
+Remember to keep it natural!)
+Just like the most recent cover of Glamour, most photos you see out there have been retouched.
+Here’s what a bit of post-processing (editing) can do for an image.
+Think of the ‘before’ as the photo going ‘sans makeup’ and the ‘after’ as it getting all dolled up and putting its best foot forward.
 Try playing around with different editing features, such as those below, all of which can be found in your free, basic photo editing software.

 - Auto contrast

 I am by no means a photo expert, so please, share with us your best “point-and-shoot” tips so that we can all release our inner “photo pro!”
 Feel free to look me up and read more of my ramblings over on my blog, or come on over and visit my Etsy shop.